 Financial Crime Compliance

-When assessing the risks of money laundering and terrorist financing, organisations should check, as highlighted in the EU Directive Article 18(3), whether any high-risk factors apply.
+When assessing the risks of money laundering and terrorist financing, organisations should check whether any high-risk factors apply.

 - whether any business relationships are conducted in unusual circumstances